top of page

 Up Next

-A second rendition of The Darkroom performance - a collaboration with The Monk and deceased rats Egon and Schiele.
-The performance turns the space into a functioning darkroom, creating Rat-o-gram relics during the united Christian Buddhist funerary ceremony.
+Saint will be providing a second iteration of The Darkroom performance - a collaboration with The Monk and deceased rats Egon and Schiele.
+The performance turns the space into a functioning darkroom, creating Rat-o-gram relics during the united Christian-Buddhist funerary ceremony.

 About